zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 **NOTE**:

-1. In the policy below, **you should replace `<your_s3_bucket>` with the S3 bucket you created and `<studentnumber>` with your own student number**.
+1. In the policy below, **you should replace `<your_s3_bucket>` with the S3 bucket you created as `<student ID>-cloudstorage` and `<studentnumber>` with your own student number**.
 You can use the AWS console to create the S3 bucket in this lab that has the same contents as the bucket in the last lab.
 2. Check if your `Resource` section includes permissions for both the bucket itself AND the objects inside it.

 ```